Symmetric bimonoidal intermuting categories and $\omega\times\omega$ reduced bar constructions: Two questions

 1) Do we have an unrestricted coherence for $SMI$ categories, i.e. whether all diagrams (with diversified objects in the nodes) commute in \cm?

-2) Since there is no need for $\check{w}^\rts_\top$ and $\hat{w}^\str_\bot$ in the construction of $\omega_{f,g}$, is it possible to omit the assumptions that $\check{w}^\str_\top$ and $\hat{w}^\rts_\bot$ are isomorphisms from the definition of $SMI$ categories, without loss of coherence necessary for $(n,m)$-reduced bar construction?
+2) Since there is no need for $\tau^\rts$ and $\beta^\str$ in the construction of $\omega_{f,g}$, is it possible to omit the assumptions that $\tau^\str$ and $\beta^\rts$ are isomorphisms from the definition of $SMI$ categories, without loss of coherence necessary for $(n,m)$-reduced bar construction?

 The first question is of lower interest, at least for the $(n,m)$-reduced bar construction, since we managed to work without unrestricted coherence for $SMI$ categories.
 Some serious doubts about holding of such a coherence result may be found in \cite{DP08c}, Section~7.
 However, the second question may be quite interesting for the matters of $(n,m)$-reduced bar construction.
-An affirmative answer says that this construction may be based on every category with finite coproducts and products without restriction to those categories having initial object as the product of initial objects, and terminal object as the coproduct of terminal objects.
+An affirmative answer says that this construction may be based on an arbitrary object of $SyMon_{lax}^{2}(Cat)$ (cf.\ Section~1), and hence on every category with finite coproducts and products without restriction to those categories having initial object as the product of initial objects, and terminal object as the coproduct of terminal objects.